ANTH3602 The Social Worlds of the Indo-Pacific

 - Students are able to (1) demonstrate an understanding of key concepts in anthropology and sociology as applied to the Asia Pacific region, with a special focus on Oceania and island southeast Asia, including cultural diversity, social inequality, the nature of social relationships and institutions, systems of symbolic meaning, and processes that underpin social and cultural change; (2) demonstrate knowledge of sociological and anthropological studies of the Asia Pacific region, including principal concepts and theories; (3) demonstrate an ability to critically review, analyse, sumarise and synthesise anthropological and sociological research and theory, with a particular focus on theories that have developed out of studies of Oceania and island southeast Asia; (4) demonstrate an ability to formulate, investigate and discuss anthropologically and sociologically informed research questions and develop arguments based on a critical evaluation of evidence; and (5) demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats (written, oral, visual etc.).

-- Typically this unit is assessed in the following ways: (1) participation/presentation; (2) journal or similar reflective exercise; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) participation/presentation; (2) journal or similar reflective exercise; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.